yhayato/kwm/README.md

-If you want to use this window manger with PCs, you have to check whether your keyboard can generate the correct keycodes or not with xev or some other utilities when you press more than 3 keys at the same time.
+If you want to use this window manger with PCs, you have to check whether your keyboard can generate the correct keycodes or not with xev or some other utilities when you press 3 keys at the same time.
 As far as I know, most of the cheap keyboards can not generate the correct keycodes...
 But kwm seems to work fine with the most of the notebook PCs and workstations.